When you group together talented, passionate people; differences of opinion are unavoidable.

 If you are chairing a meeting then you can make this even more misunderstanding-proof by actually repeating the point made and then welcoming a response from someone else with “how do you feel about that?”

 Some disagreements get worked over again and again.
 This isn’t helpful for anyone.
 Usually, a warning sign of this is when the same points get brought up again.

 It is important as manager to make clear that disagreeing is not the same as not listening.
 Someone can listen to you and still disagree with you.
 This means that if they disagree with you the solution is not to repeat your point!

 Again you need to assertively deal with these types of disagreement as they are not productive or good for morale.
-Our guide on assertiveness contains a number of useful tips if you find this type of team management tricky.

 5 Give it some space:

 It is not unusual for assertive people to get heated or intense.